 Make sure your weight loss goals are in line with your lifestyle.
 Lose weight at any age by knowing what could hurt your weight loss progress at different times of your life.
-We all know a 25 year old and a 45 year old won’t be living or losing weight the same way, so why would they follow a similar plan?
+We all know a 25 year old and a 55 year old won’t be living the same lifestyle, nor losing weight the same way, so why would they follow a similar plan?

 Lose Weight According to Your Age